stock

 Re-Credentialing Support and Ongoing Compliance

 Credentialing does not end after onboarding.
 Re-credentialing support ensures that provider data remains current and compliant.
-However, many plans struggle to maintain consistent review cycles.
+However, many plans struggle to maintain consistent review cycles, leading to outdated records and compliance violations.

 Delegated Credentialing Health Plan Models

 Many organizations adopt delegated credentialing health plan arrangements to improve efficiency.
 In this model, credentialing responsibilities shift to trusted partners or provider groups.
-However, oversight remains critical.
+However, oversight remains critical to avoid new risks.

 Why Provider Credentialing Outsourcing Is Gaining Traction